- Physician Assistant Studies

 View the curriculum for the classroom and requirements for clinical training.

-Through our affiliation with the Kettering Health Network, our PA students are provided the unique opportunity to experience the clinical portion of their education within a nationally recognized hospital network.
+Through our affiliation with Kettering Health, PA students are provided the unique opportunity to experience the clinical portion of their education within a nationally recognized hospital network.

-Watch Anisha Mathi talk about the advantage of Kettering College’s PA program.
+Watch Anisha Mathi, a Physician Assistant graduate, talk about the advantage of Kettering College’s PA program.

 In both 2000 and 2007, the program was granted a seven-year re-accreditation status, the highest possible at that time.
 In 2014, the program was granted a ten-year reaccreditation, the maximum amount allotted and a top distinction among PA programs.